 The Parent Company's BOD, on January 20, 2016, and the stockholders, on May 11, 2016, approved the Employee Stock Option Plan (the Plan) of the Parent Company.
 Full time and regular employees of the Parent Company and those deemed qualified by the Compensation and Remuneration Committee from the names recommended by the Executive Committee are eligible to participate in the Plan.
-As at June 30, 2023, the Plan has been filed with and is pending approval of the SEC and PSE.
+As at September 30, 2023, the Plan has been on hold for approval of the SEC and PSE.